BhartiDuddukuri/ReactAppDemo/README.md

 # React App
-App is designed to display location information and population graphs
+App is designed to display location information and population graphs.
+UserManual file can be refered for additional details.